S&P 500 Forecast to 2030

 Investment insight

-S&P 500 shows stable, defensive characteristics with medium risk.
+S&P 500 shows stable, defensive characteristics with moderate historical drawdowns in these scenarios.

 - Conservative investors prioritizing capital preservation.